ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 - Parable of built house on Rock vs Sand
 - Proof of Stake chains are not serious about decentralization maximalism
 - Proof of Stake Security Trade-Off

   - https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/
   - Rich get richer
   - Nothing at Stake
   - No Dispute Resolution via Chain Split
   - Permissioned

+- Becuase the default rules of a hard fork are to "Do nothing", this means the defending side of a fork in Proof of Stake requries to do a hardfork to avoid being slashed on the new chain, whereas the new chain can enjoy either slashing or no-slashing options.
+The major dispute resolution mechanism

 ## Classic Problems Require Classic Solutions

+Corruption is a problem as old as civilisation, and whilst it may not yet be immediately obvious to have appeared in the blockchain space, as the technology becomes more influenctial, it will eventually arrive and consume those projects that are suseptible.

+Luckily, we must look at our history to overcome; rather than relying on authorities and dictacts, individuals can reason from first principles.

+Luckily, a solution to all these problems exists in the form of _Decentralization Maximalism_, an approach that ensures that the technical and social aspects of a blockchain projects are not suceptible to single points of failure.
+By going "back to the roots" of Blockchain technology, we can see the wisdom made in the designs choices of Bitcoin, and apply this logic ...

 Why you can't have decentralization in half measures, and it must be maitnained ove rtime.